Ming dynasty tombs at Beijing

 The next construction is the Stele Pavilion 碑楼 Bēi lóu 500 yards [457 meters] further on.
 Originally this had a double roof supported by 12 immense wooden pillars 30 feet [9 meters] high.
 It was erected in 1426 and it houses a huge stone stele mounted in back of a type of tortoise (a Bixi 赑屃) 50 tons [45,359 kgs] in weight.
 It is probably the largest stele in China.
 Inscriptions on the stone include those by Emperor Hongxi (the 4th Ming Emperor) and Qing Emperor Qianlong (see separate section all about steles).

 There are four 华表 huá biǎo (ornamental and spiritual columns) at each corner that are made of white marble.
 Each Huabiao is inscribed with 41 dragons.
-On top of columns, is a sculpture of a mythical creature, which face outward.
+On top of each of the columns is a sculpture of a mythical creature facing outward.

 Avenue of Animals

 An avenue of animal statues begins 300 yards further on.
-The beginning is marked with hexagonal columns on either side with a cloud design on the top a rounded cylindrical shape.
+The first sculptures are hexagonal columns with a cloud design on the top of a rounded cylindrical shape.
 A set of animals along the Spirit Way was a feature of tombs from the Han dynasty onwards.
 They were erected in the 15th century and are evenly spaced out 144 feet [44 meters] apart.

 The stone statues, carved from a single huge stone are in order: kneeling lion, standing lion, kneeling xiezhi mythical beast, standing xiezhi, kneeling camel , standing camel, kneeling elephant , standing elephant, kneeling qilin mythical beast, standing qilin, kneeling horse, standing horse.
 There are 12 animal statues on each side.
 The vastness of the Ming Empire is made clear by the choice of animal: camel for west, elephant for south and horse for north.
 The kneeling figures are presumed to be resting in readiness to replace the standing figures in rotation.
 The legend is that the statues would come alive to protect the tombs.